dgaydukov/cert-aws/sa/files/sa.md

     * /29 => 8-5=3
     * /30 => 4-5=-1
-    That's why minimum size should be /28 (cause for /29 you got size 3, there is no point in such a network)
+    That's why minimum size should be /28 (cause for /29 you got size 3, there is no point in such a network) You can configure subnet to associate either IPv4 or IPv6 public address on ec2 creation, but not both - for this you should set true to either one:
+* `MapPublicIpOnLaunch` - associate public IPv4 with newly created ec2
+* `AssignIpv6AddressOnCreation` - associate IPv6 (it can be only public) with newly created ec2.
+If true you must also specify `Ipv6CidrBlock`
 * RT (Route table) - set of rules (routes) to determine where network traffic from your VPC is directed.
 Single RT can be associated with multiple subnets, but single subnet can be associated to one RT only.
 When you create vpc, default RT is created and all subnets by default assigned to this RT, yet if you go to this RT you will see that subnets are not explicitly associated with it.
 That is because this RT - is default.
 If you create new RT and associate subnet with it, or implicitly associate default RT with subnet, you will see that RT has this association.